Levertion/mcfunction/binary-nbt/README.md

 -   Supports little endian NBT;
 -   Uses same format as `nbt` for longs and other values;
 -   Has weak API documentation and no `Typescript` type definitions;
--   Doesn't use `Promise`s
+-   Doesn't use `Promise`s;

 ### [`nbt-ts`](https://www.npmjs.com/package/nbt-ts)

--   Uses `BigInt`s for longs, so only supports Node 10
+-   Uses `BigInt`s for longs, so only supports Node 10;
--   Custom classes must be used for numbers, so the value must be accessed using the `value` property
+-   Custom classes are used for numbers, so the value must be accessed using the `value` property;

 ### Excluded packages